Learn the common signs of mental illness in adults and adolescents.

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

 Hydroxyzine is an antihistamine.
 It is approved for the treatment of anxiety.
-However, hydroxyzine is also used to treat difficulty sleeping, nausea, itching, and allergies.
+However, hydroxyzine is also used to treat difficulty sleeping, nausea, vomiting, itching, skin rash, and allergies.

 Symptoms of anxiety include: